Want to Study Indian Classical Music?

 Please note that I am not sponsored by or endorsing any of the products or services listed on this page.
 I simply offer them as examples of what is available out there.
 The idea is to point you in the right direction if you would like to study Hindustani classical music and do not know where to begin.

 Digital Tanpura and Tabla

-The first thing I would recommend for all learners of Hindustani classical music is to acquire a digital tanpura and tabla to practice with.
+The first thing I would recommend for all students of Hindustani music is to acquire a digital tanpura and tabla to practice with.
 There are many such products available these days, both standalone devices and software that you can install and play from your computer or smartphone.
 Digital versions cannot replace the real instruments but they are worth having for their convenience and easy accessibility.
 I use iTablaPro.